 What is promotion?
 Promotion is me fumbling around in the dark.
 I didn’t have a clue what I was doing before I started and honestly I probably still don’t.
 I set up Twitter, Goodreads, and Facebook accounts, but two of them sat dormant for months while I’ve tried to figure this promotion thing out.

 For some, there is a debate on whether or not social media is good for sales.
-With some experienced authors it can be if you know how to run targeted adds, but that isn’t my focus.
+With some experienced authors it can be if you know how to run targeted ads, but that isn’t my focus.
 My goal as an author is to build brand awareness and connect with readers and influencers.

 In the beginning I figured I would just write a blog post here and there and people would just start trickling in.
 Wrong, wrong, wrong idea.
-I read a couple of short books and blog post on how to promote a book using social media, but the only idea that was being consistently pushed was making connections.
+I read a couple of short books and blog posts on how to promote a book using social media, but the only idea that was being consistently pushed was making connections.
 I understood what was being said, but I didn’t understand how to actually do it.
 Something was still missing.
 The content was very surface so it wasn’t too helpful and I had no idea where to look next.
 Then it dawned on me that I needed to address the problem that I had with social media and that was that I didn’t understand it fundamentally.
 Then I realized that as a self-published author, an entrepreneur, I needed to understand how these social media platforms worked, and what kind of content is valuable and acceptable on each one.
 That for me has been a bigger challenge than writing the book.
 Below are some of the books that I used to step up my game.

 In addition to trying to step up my social media game I also set up a blog tour with RABT Book Tours before the book was published.
 They were super awesome and the bloggers that signed up to read my book and give a review or do a promotional pin were also awesome, but where I failed was in not using that opportunity to connect with them.
 I was just riding the wave, waiting to see what happened, but I needed to be building relationships with these amazing influencers.
 This is what any author needs to do way in advance of a book being published.
 To gain a following time must be dedicated to developing relationships with people and creating and sharing valuable content.
 Being human in virtual space his hard but social media is the primary influencer in today’s society.
 For example, I don’t watch the news anymore because I don’t have to.
 It’s already on Twitter and Facebook.
 That’s where my focus should have been.
 I needed to find influencers, then connect with them, but then I was left asking where do I find influencers for my particular type of book?
 How do I initiate a connection with them that is genuine?
 How do I even find my readers?
 Which lead me to my next revelation.